Google goes up against Amazon, Apple with Nexus tablet

 By taking a greater role in the tablet market, Google hopes to ensure that its various online services remain front-and-center to consumers amid a changing technology landscape in which tablets by Apple and Amazon are increasingly becoming gateways to the Web and Web-based content such as movies and music.

-The “Nexus 7” tablet, built by and co-branded with Taiwan’s Asus (2357.TW), was one of several gadgets unveiled at its annual developers’ conference on Wednesday, as the Internet search and advertising leader dips its toe into the intensively competitive consumer arena.
+The “Nexus 7” tablet, built by and co-branded with Taiwan’s Asus, was one of several gadgets unveiled at its annual developers’ conference on Wednesday, as the Internet search and advertising leader dips its toe into the intensively competitive consumer arena.

 The announcement of the new tablet comes a month after Google acquired its own hardware-making capabilities with the $12.5 billion acquisition of smartphone maker Motorola Mobility.
 But Motorola, which Google has said it will run as a separate business, was absent from most the new products and services showcased at the event.